 The Cheese Grater can exclusively reveal that UCL Socialist Worker Student Society (SWSS), affiliated to the Socialist Workers Party, is not run by UCL students, but by the old-school Trots at the central party apparatus.

 The SWP has previously tried to hijack UCL activist events.
-In January, its representatives tried to press gang students into joining the Party during a protest, organised by the student group Decolonise UCL, in response to a eugenics conference held on campus.
+In January, its representatives set up a stall to sell newspapers and Party memberships to students during a protest, organised by the student group Decolonise UCL, despite a request from the BME Officer for the group to stay away.